 In situ terrazzo is a technique where a terrazzo mix composed of cement or resin and marble chips is poured and polished on site.
 Large areas can therefore be installed with this technique, and often with few or any joints, giving it a monolithic appearance.

-Due to the nature of this process, the design of the terrazzo is always bespoke as a result.
-Hence the background colour, size and colour of the chips can be adapted, and further elements can be incorporated into a design such as chunks of marble.
+Due to the nature of this Terrazzo technique, the design of the Terrazzo is always made bespoke.
+We have control over the background colour, the size and the colour of the chips, and further elements can be incorporated into a design such as chunks of marble or brass.

 Following precise steps, the marble chips, pigments and cement or resin are mixed together before being poured onto the area to be laid.
 We use wood and metal dividers to create borders and patterns as you can see in the photos here.
 In Situ Terrazzo is a labour intensive process, and particularly when complex designs are sought.

 Once laid, the mixture is rolled in order to eliminate air bubbles and condense the mixture.
 Marble chips are often then added on top by hand to complete the design.

-The terrazzo is then left to dry, 24 hours for resin and up to 20 days for cement.
-Once dry the floor can be grinded down and polished to reveal the terrazzo design.
+The Terrazzo is then left to cure, usually only 24 hours for resin and up to 20 days for cement.
+Once dry the floor can then be grinded down and polished to reveal the terrazzo design.